joedski/musings/Javascript/Lazy-Loaded Views in Various View Libraries/hyperapp-v1/README.md

 To keep track of an active request to a given component, I added a mutable `Map` on the state slice.
 It's placed on a special key that will hopefully never conflict.
 (That can be solved of course by using Symbols, but then state object updates become an issue...)

 > Why stick mutable shared state on the immutable state atom?
 Because I don't want to use a global cache if I don't have to.
 I'd prefer this cache be local to a given app, even if the chances of conflict across apps is vanishingly small.

+Since the render pass is what actually triggers a call to `load`, I put the conditional action call in there, leaving the conditionals out of the actions themselves.
+That should make any additional extension, if necessary, easier to do.